lockss/lockss-rtd-portal/docs/migration/reconfiguring2.rst

          If you are doing a same-host migration, follow these steps:

-         1. On the LOCKSS 2.x host, run this command as the ``lockss`` user in the :ref:`lockss-manual:LOCKSS Installer Directory`:
+         a.
+On the LOCKSS 2.x host, run this command as the ``lockss`` user in the :ref:`lockss-manual:LOCKSS Installer Directory`:

             .. code-block:: shell

                scripts/configure-lockss --replay

-         2. You will receive the following prompt:
+         b.
+You will receive the following prompt:

             :guilabel:`Do you want to reconfigure LOCKSS 2.x to no longer be in migration mode?`

             Enter :kbd:`Y` for "yes", or simply hit :kbd:`Enter`.

-         3. You will then receive the following prompt:
+         c.
+You will then receive the following prompt:

             :guilabel:`OK to store this configuration?`